 Attend local informational town hall meetings to become better informed and to network with other community and civic organizations.

 Meet with state and national level public officials to discuss issues facing veterans, servicemembers and their families.
 If possible attend meetings with other Legion Family members, remember we are putting a face on legislative topics.
 We can share the human reality on how issues affect veterans and their families.
 Please complete the Legion’s Congressional Meeting Report form following any meeting with your US senator, US Representative or their staff members.
 The link to this and many other things will be on our website.

 The National awards will be as follows :

-1. 1978 Sluggers Legislative Plaque for the Unit with best overall participation in the Legislative Program.
-Rules will be published in the ALA Today and on the Department Website.
+1978 Sluggers Legislative Plaque for the Unit with the best overall participation in the Legislative Program.

-2. A $10 personal award for the runner up to the 1978 Sluggers Plaque.
+A $10 personal award to the runner up to the 1978 Sluggers Legislative Plaque.

 A $10 personal award to the member receiving the most replies by elected officials sent to me by email or snail mail.